mvught/JAMF-and-bputil/README.md

 ## Note and disclaimer
-* UMC developed this script as a side project to add additional value you
+* UMC-Utrecht developed this script as a side project to add additional value you
 * The script can be used free of charge and is provided ‘as is’, without any warranty
 * Comments and feature request are appreciated.
 Please file an issue on Github